-The GMC guidance Consent: patients and doctors making decisions together (2008) gives an overview of the statute and case law that affects all treatment decisions and the use of organs and tissue, and that relates to adults (with and without capacity to make their own decisions), neonates, children and young people.
+The GMC guidance Decision making and consent (2020) gives an overview of the statute and case law that affects all treatment decisions and the use of organs and tissue, and that relates to adults (with and without capacity to make their own decisions), neonates, children and young people.

 The capacity legislation

 The guidance draws special attention to the Mental Capacity Act 2005 (England and Wales) and its Code of Practice, and the Adults with Incapacity (Scotland) Act 2000 and its Code of Practice.
 The two Acts set out:

 - Who has legal authority to make decisions on behalf of adults (people aged 16 and over) when they lack capacity to make their own decisions.